Phillippe Aumont: Philadelphia Phillies

 After opening the 2013 season in the Phillies bullpen, Aumont was demoted to Triple-A on May 23.
 He made 22 total appearances at the major league level in 2013 as well as 32 appearances in the minors, and struggled with command, walking 51 batters in 55 combined innings.

 On June 1, 2014, Aumont was recalled by the Phillies; he pitched in his first game back on the roster and took the loss.
 Aumont appeared in just 5 games for the Phillies, posting an ERA of 19.06.

-During the 2015 season with Lehigh Valley, Aumont transitioned back to a starter for the first time since 2010.
-After posting solid numbers in Triple-A, Aumont was called up in June but struggled mightily with his control, walking 7 batters and serving up 2 home runs in just 4 innings.
+On April 1, 2015, Aumont was sent outright to Triple-A. During the 2015 season with Lehigh Valley, Aumont transitioned back to a starter for the first time since 2010.
+After posting solid numbers in Triple-A, Aumont was called up on June 19, but struggled mightily with his control, walking 7 batters and serving up 2 home runs in just 4 innings.
 It was his lone start as the Phillies designated him for assignment afterwards.
 On June 24, Aumont declined his outright assignment and instead became a free agent.

 Toronto Blue Jays

-Aumont signed a minor league contract with the Toronto Blue Jays on July 24, 2015.
+On July 28, 2015, Aumont signed a minor league contract with the Toronto Blue Jays.
 On August 21, Aumont was released.